Digital Cinematography – The Basics

 Aperture/F-Stops

-Think of aperture like the size of your own pupil dilating and contracting depending on how much light is hitting it.
+Think of the aperture like the size of your pupil dilating and contracting depending on how much light is hitting it.
 Think of the sensor of your camera as your retina.
-When you’re in dim light, your pupil is almost as big as a dinner plate, in order to let as much light into your retina as possible.
+When you’re in dim light, your pupil is almost as big as a dinner plate, to let as much light into your retina as possible.

 F-stops are somewhat counterintuitive, in that the smaller the f-stop, the more light is let in.